My toddler had been the perfect sleeper… that is, until the dreaded 2 year old sleep regression.

 You’ve likely noticed that inviting your child to sleep in your bed isn’t exactly going to end on its own.
 It’s time to encourage her to sleep in her own bed—and stay there.

 Watch the video below on why you need to hold your ground and remember the reason you’re doing this in the first place.
-As Kristy A. said about the video:
+As one parent said about the video:

-Reassure her throughout the night with frequent and timed check-ins so she knows you’re still here.
+Comfort her throughout the night with frequent but brief check-ins so she knows you’re still here.
 But keep things subdued and matter-of-fact.
 Don’t give in to long talks, negotiations, or even hours of holding her in your arms.
-Simply walk her back to bed, calmly and confidently so she knows everything is fine.
+Let her know, calmly and confidently, that everything is fine.

 7. Be consistent